paulborile/rcli/README.md

 ```

-Still heavily in progress ...
+Still heavily in progress ... working on parameters and possibly adding vararg